 But with that being said, the architecture of the building and the entire setting of the place is definitely worth seeing.
 That is what you should visit here for.
 The white building of the shrine really looks majestic during the day as well as the night.

 There is a well-maintained garden on its premises that adds to the overall charm of the place.
-Right next to Hazratbal is the Dal Lake and it offers a good view of the sunset.
+Right next to Hazratbal is Dal Lake which offers a good view of the sunset.

 Best Time to Visit Hazratbal Shrine